This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - General anesthesia: This is medicine that may be given in your IV or as a gas that you breathe.
 You may wear a face mask or have a tube placed in your mouth and throat.
 This tube is called an endotracheal tube or ET tube.
 Usually you are asleep before healthcare providers put the tube into your throat.
 The ET tube is usually removed before you wake up.
 You are completely asleep during your treatment.

 - Local anesthesia: This is a shot of numbing medicine put into the skin where you will have treatment.
 You may feel pressure or pushing during your treatment, but you should not have pain.
 You will be awake during the treatment.
 With monitored anesthesia care, you will also be given medicine through an IV.
 This medicine keeps you relaxed and drowsy during the treatment.

 - Blood tests: These may be done to check your blood count or to check the function of your organs.

 - Ultrasound: An ultrasound uses sound waves to show pictures on a monitor.
 An ultrasound may be done to show the size, shape, and location of your tumor.

 - CT scan: This test is also called a CAT scan.
 An x-ray machine uses a computer to take pictures inside your body.
 The pictures may show the size, shape, and location of the tumor.
-You may be given dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 - MRI: This scan uses powerful magnets and a computer to take pictures of your body.
 An MRI is used to check around your tumor for other problems.
 You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.